Australia bush fires: Kiwi tragedy in Conjola Park, how you can help

 "We stopped the fire pretty much at my front gate."

-A task that would have proved impossible without the help of mates and a few people who turned up out of nowhere.
+It was a task that would have been impossible without the help of mates and a few people who turned up out of nowhere.

 While "extremely lucky" Chinnock also credits their good preparation which included containment lines and graded paddocks.